Reading: Understanding Text Structure (Mastery)

 The insatiable demand for sand, driven by regional construction booms in places like Singapore, has turned a global focus onto Cambodia's estuaries.
 This seemingly innocuous resource extraction is, however, a profoundly complex issue with deeply interconnected consequences.
 Proponents of the dredging industry argue that it represents a significant source of national revenue and provides local employment.
 Nevertheless, this perspective often fails to account for the severe ecological degradation.
 For instance, scientific studies have demonstrated that large-scale sand removal alters riverbed topography, which in turn increases salinity upstream.
 This salinization directly threatens the region's delicate mangrove ecosystems, which serve as vital nurseries for marine life.
 Consequently, the very fishing industry that provides a livelihood for thousands of local families is jeopardized.
 The short-term economic gains, therefore, are pitted directly against the long-term environmental and social stability of the entire coastal region.

-- Overall Argument/Thesis: The author argues that while sand dredging provides economic benefits, these are outweighed by a chain reaction of severe environmental and social damage.
+- Overall Argument: The author argues that while sand dredging provides economic benefits, these are outweighed by a chain reaction of severe environmental and social damage.

-- The author first acknowledges the counterargument (revenue, jobs).
+- The author acknowledges the counterargument (revenue, jobs).

-- `Therefore,` signals the final, synthesized conclusion: short-term economic gain vs. long-term stability.
+- Therefore, the author presents the final conclusion: short-term gain vs. long-term stability.

-Based on a holistic reading of the text "The Shifting Sands," which statement best represents the author's complete, nuanced argument?
+Based on a holistic reading of the text, which statement best represents the author's complete, nuanced argument?

 - A. Sand dredging is good because it provides revenue and jobs for Cambodia.